-The Medical Benefits Chart on the following pages lists the services PriorityMedicare Edge covers and what you pay out-of-pocket for each service.
-Part D prescription drug coverage is covered in Chapter 5.
+The Medical Benefits Chart on the following pages lists the services PriorityMedicare covers and what you pay out-of-pocket for each service.
+Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - O Covered services that need approval in advance are listed in the "Prior Authorization Reference Chart" below and are marked by the checkmark symbol and a footnote in the Medical Benefits Chart.
-While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a primary care provider (a PCP) overseeing your care.

+- Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other provider gets approval in advance (sometimes called "prior authorization") from us. - Covered services that need approval in advance are listed in the "Prior Authorization Reference Chart" below and are marked by the checkmark symbol and a footnote in the Medical Benefits Chart.